JetBrains/kotlin-web-site/docs/topics/exceptions.md

 The `finally` block is a block of code that is always executed, regardless of whether the `try` block succeeds without any problems or an exception is thrown.
-The primary use of the `finally` block is for code cleanup after the execution of `try` and `catch` block(s).
+The primary use of the `finally` block is to clean up code after the execution of `try` and `catch` block(s).
-This ensures that resources acquired in the `try` block are always released, preventing potential resource leaks.
+Using `finally` ensures that resources acquired in the `try` block are always released, preventing potential resource leaks.
 It plays a critical role when working with resources like files or network connections, ensuring that they are properly closed or released.